Please read this section carefully and completely before you start building your first MattzoController.

 First you need to build the controller, download the firmware, do some network and wiring configuration in the code, and then upload the firmware to the controller.

-To complete these tasks successfully, it is helpful if you have played around with Arduino or something similar before.
-It is even more helpful if you have basic understanding of computer networks, programming and micro controllers.
+To complete these tasks successfully, it is helpful if you have played around with microcontrollers before.
+It is even more helpful if you have basic understanding of computer networks and computer programming.

 Nevertheless, we know of many people who successfully managed to build and set-up MattzoControllers with very little specific knowledge about those things, and brought their LEGO train layout to a whole new level.